 New England (CT, MA, ME, NH, RI, VT) PAC Members

 If you are a dialysis patient, transplant recipient, or family care partner in the New England region and are interested in becoming a PAC member, speak with your dialysis facility social worker or contact the Network of New England.
 Your facility social worker can fill out a PAC Nomination Form and fax it back to the Network.
 Once your social worker has done so, the Network will send you a hard-copy mailing of the PAC Orientation Manual.
-This manual will include a Confidentiality Form and a Participation Agreement , which must be signed and sent back to the Network via postal mail or fax.
+This manual will include a PAC Agreement Form, Confidentiality Agreement and a Personal Profile form which must be signed and sent back to the Network via postal mail or fax.

 Mission of the PAC